 35 Fascinating Facts About Presidential Inaugurations Past

-From drunk VPs to poisoned pigeons, anything can happen on Inauguration Day—and often does, as these 35 fascinating facts prove.
+From drunk vice presidents to poisoned pigeons, anything can happen on Inauguration Day—and often does, as these 35 fascinating facts prove.

 Though several presidents have been inaugurated in places other than Washington, D.C., George Washington is the only president to have been inaugurated in two separate cities: On April 30, 1789, Washington took the presidential oath on the balcony of New York City’s Federal Hall.
 His second inauguration took place on March 4, 1793, at Congress Hall in Philadelphia, which was then the nation’s capital.